Become an early years teacher

 What you need to become an early years teacher

-To start early years teacher training, you’ll need these GCSE qualifications (or a vocational, professional, or overseas qualification to the same standard):
+To start early years teacher training, you’ll need these GCSE qualifications:

 • maths grade 4 (C)